thinkjs/www.thinkjs.org/view/en/doc/2.0/app_structure.md

            `-- js
 ```

-tips: There has little difference using unequal mode when you create project.
+Tips: There has little difference using unequal mode when you create project.

 ### nginx.conf

-nginx's configuration file, we recommand get proxy by nginx.
+nginx's configuration file, we recommend get proxy by nginx.

 ### src